graphdeeplearning/website/content/post/transformers-are-gnns/index.md

 The architecture takes a fresh approach to representation learning: Doing away with recurrence entirely, Transformers build features of each word using an *[attention](https://distill.pub/2016/augmented-rnns/) [mechanism](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html)* to figure out how important **all the other words** in the sentence are w.r.t. to the aforementioned word.
 Knowing this, the word's updated features are simply the sum of linear transformations of the features of all the words, weighted by their importace.

 > *Back in 2017, this idea sounded very radical, because the NLP community was so used to the sequential--one-word-at-a-time--style of processing text with RNNs.
-The title of the paper probably added fuel to the fire!
+The title of the paper probably added fuel to the fire!*

-For a recap, Yannic Kilcher made an excellent [video overview](https://www.youtube.com/watch?v=iDulhoQ2pro).*
+> *For a recap, Yannic Kilcher made an excellent [video overview](https://www.youtube.com/watch?v=iDulhoQ2pro).*

 ---

 ### Breaking down the Transformer

-Translating the previous paragraph into the language of mathematical symbols and vectors, we update the hidden feature $h$ of the $i$'th word in a sentence $\mathcal{S}$ from layer $\ell$ to layer $\ell+1$ as follows:
+Let's develop intuitions about the architecture by translating the previous paragraph into the language of mathematical symbols and vectors.
+We update the hidden feature $h$ of the $i$'th word in a sentence $\mathcal{S}$ from layer $\ell$ to layer $\ell+1$ as follows:

 $$
 h_{i}^{\ell+1} = \text{Attention} \left( Q^{\ell} h_{i}^{\ell} \;, K^{\ell} h_{j}^{\ell} \;, V^{\ell} h_{j}^{\ell} \right), \\